Chapter 3: Buy the Leader Out of a Base

 In every industry, there is a market leader: Apple for smartphones, Google for search, Amazon for online shopping, Nvidia for GPUs, and so on.

-Typically, the leader has a huge lead compared to the rest of the industry.
+Typically, the leader has a huge lead over the rest of the industry.

 What are the characteristics of a market leader?